meteor/guide/content/vue.md

 Like code linting and style guides are tools for making code easier and more fun to work with.

-These are practical concerns to accomplish practical means.
+These are practical means to practical ends.

   - Leverage existing tools
   - Leverage existing configurations